Hinduism and Judaism: Modern

 About 5,000 Jews reside in India today.
 The Bnei Menashe are a group of more than 9,000 Jews from the Indian states Manipur and Mizoram who have resided in India since as early as 8th century BCE.
 On 31 March 2005, Sephardi Rabbi, Shlomo Amar, one of Israel's two chief rabbis, accepted the Bnei Menashe's claim of being one of the ten lost tribes considering their devotion to Judaism.
 His decision was significant because it paved the way for all members of Bnei Menashe to enter Israel under Israel's Law of Return.
 In the past two decades, some 1,700 Bnei Menashe members have moved to Israel.
 Israel has reversed the policy of immigration for the remaining 7,200 Bnei Menashe.

 There are some who profess a belief in both religions: they regard themselves as Hinjew, a portmanteau of Hindu and Jew.

 Many Jews take vipassana and yoga as a supplement to traditional Hasidic musical meditation and dynamic meditation.

 According to a report by the Pew Research Center conducted in the US, of all religious groups, Hindus and Jews remain the most successful at retaining their adherents and are the two most educated groups.

-In recent times, there has been in an increasing bonhomie between Hindutva activists and Zionists (especially in online domains), between the Hindu nationalist Bharatiya Janata Party & the Jewish nationalist Likud, attributed to their similar ideologies of Islamophobia-centric ethnoreligious nationalism, reflected by massive improvements in India-Israel relations under their respective governments.
-The Modi government had voted against an UNHRC resolution to investigate Israeli war crimes during 2014 Gaza war.
-In return, Netanyahu government became the only Western country to not criticise the Modi government's anti-Muslim citizenship laws as it also has a similar law.
-Hardliner Hindutva cleric Yogi Adityanath has publicly expressed appreciation for the Gaza genocide, similar to the hardliner Zionist activist Amihai Eliyahu.
+In recent years, observers have noted increasing interactions and expressions of mutual support between some proponents of Hindutva and Zionism, particularly in online spaces.
+Political analysts have discussed parallels between the Bharatiya Janata Party and Israel's Likud, though interpretations of these similarities vary and remain debated.
+During the tenure of Narendra Modi, relations between India and Israel have strengthened across areas such as defense, technology and agriculture.
+India's voting patterns in international forums including at the United Nations Human Rights Council, have at times reflected a shift in approach compared to earlier governments.
+Similarly, under Benjamin Netanyahu, Israel has maintained close ties with India and has generally refrained from publicly criticizing India's internal policies.
+Analysts attribute this mainly to strategic, diplomatic and political considerations, though views differ on the extent to which ideological alignment plays a role.

+Public statements by political and religious figures on both sides have occasionally drawn attention and criticism, Uttar Pradesh Chief Minister Yogi Adityanath faced criticism for remarks expressing support for Israel's military actions against Hamas, which he compared to the Taliban, and for accusing opposition parties of "selective activism".
+During a public address in Israel, Modi described Israel as a "fatherland" and India as the "motherland" in remarks directed towards Indian Jews who consider Israel as their homeland; commentators and media reports offered differing interpretations of the statement.